Defence

 Dual-use goods

-As part of screening our engagements with clients in the defence industry, we must ascertain if goods do indeed have a dual purpose.
+In some cases, we are asked to finance goods that can be used for either military or civilian purposes.
+As part of screening our engagements with clients in the defence industry, we ascertain if goods do indeed have a dual purpose.

 We do this by following the ‘Wassenaar Arrangement’ on export controls for military goods.
 Participating countries seek to ensure that transfers of military-used goods don’t contribute to the development or enhancement of military capabilities that undermine those goals.
 The aim is also to prevent terrorists from acquiring military goods.